caseywdunn/comparative_expression_2017/docker/readme.md

 # Dockerfile

-A provisional Dockerfile for installing all dependencies needed to run the analyses.
-Not yet fully tested.
+A Dockerfile for installing all dependencies needed to run the analyses.

 See [my cheat sheet](https://gist.github.com/caseywdunn/34aac3d1993f9b3340496e9294239d3d) for more about Docker.